taataa/tapspace/docs/api/v2/index.md

 <a name="tapspacecomponentsframeatnorm"></a>
 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Frame](#tapspacecomponentsframe):[atNorm](#tapspacecomponentsframeatnorm)(rx, ry[, rz])

-Get a Point from unit coordinates that map the element width and height.
+Get a point from unit coordinates that map the element width and height.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>